 All PCA reviews were conducted in accordance with Volume II Section 2 of the VVSG 1.0, to demonstrate that the system meets the requirements.
 Results of the PCA documentation review can be found in section 5.2 of this Certification Test Report.
-Informational issues, which are errors that don't affect a VVSG 1.0 requirement, such as minor typo's or incorrect labeling of a document (draft versus official), and Discrepancies such as formatting or versioning, incorrect processes, functionality descriptions and/or missing functionality or descriptions, in documentation were identified to Hart for resolution or comment.
+Informational issues in the documentation which didn't violate a VVSG 1.0 requirement were identified to Hart for resolution or comment.
+This included typo's or incorrect labeling of a document (e.g. draft versus official), discrepancies in formatting or versioning, incorrect processes, functionality descriptions and/or missing functionality or descriptions.
 Additional details of the PCA documentation review can be found in Attachments E1-E12.